rtrelease/Jetson-Symbolics-Neuromorphics/Arduino2.md

 ![image](https://user-images.githubusercontent.com/71346897/211944288-7e1ea393-f51b-4129-800b-24fb36ffc5ff.jpeg)

-It sure looked and worked like the *good old Arduino* IDE I had used for nearly 20 years an Macs for a variety of projects.
+It sure looked and worked like the *good old Arduino* IDE I had used for nearly 20 years on Macs for a variety of projects.

 *Everything looked fine for programming the planned analog computer hybrid interface*, **until I tried to add new hardware definitions via URL as for earlier projects.**